oKermorgant/ecn_common/README.md

 ## Color detector

 This class allows versatile single-object color segmentation from RGB and tracking (x/y/area).
 Can display the segmented image to help threshold tuning and can be set to fit a circle.

+## Linear program and Quadratic program solvers

+The `vpLinProg` and `vpQuadProg` are available in this package to be used during labs.
+They have been submitted to ViSP and will be deprecated from ecn_common when ViSP 3.2.0 is released.

+## Generator for Qt Creator

+By running `rosrun ecn_common gen_qtcreator` in a CMake project (may it be ROS or non-ROS), this script will generate the Qt Creator configuration file.
+It assumes that a non-ROS project is compiled into a `build` directory within the project.